phuang1024/phuang1024/README.md

 * [Sorting Visualizer][sortvis], a sorting algorithm visualizer.

 ## About Me
-* I am a 9th grader in California.
+* I am a 10th grader in California, USA.
 * I enjoy coding (obviously)
 * I am currently a Silver competitor in the USACO.
 * I like Python and C/C++